annotation/text-fabric/docs/Api/App.md

     * optional parameters passed directly to the function,
     * values as set up by previous calls to `displaySetup()`,
-    * default values configured by the app.
+    * corpus dependent default values configured by the advanced API.

 ??? abstract "List of display parameters"
     These are the parameters and their default values: